playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 It is possible to provide a custom implementation of the cache API that either replaces, or sits along side the default implementation.

-To replace the default implementation, you'll need to disable the default implementation by setting the following in `application.conf`:
+To replace the default implementation based on something other than Ehcache, you only need the `cacheApi` dependency rather than the `ehcache` dependency in your `build.sbt`.
+If you still need access to the Ehcache implementation classes, you can use `ehcache` and disable the module from automatically binding it in `application.conf`:

 ```
-play.modules.disabled += "play.api.cache.EhCacheModule"
+play.modules.disabled += "play.api.cache.ehcache.EhCacheModule"
 ```

 You can then implement [AsyncCacheApi](api/java/play/cache/AsyncCacheApi.html) and bind it in the DI container.
 You can also bind [SyncCacheApi](api/java/play/cache/SyncCacheApi.html) to [DefaultSyncCacheApi](api/java/play/cache/DefaultSyncCacheApi.html), which simply wraps the async implementation.